 For the chocolate topping:

-Add the butter to a medium pot over medium heat and let it melt.
+- Add the butter to a medium pot over medium heat and let it melt.
 Once the butter is melted, add the sugar, the sweetened condensed milk, and the brown rice syrup (or corn syrup).
 Combine these ingredients over the heat using a wire whisk until the mixture is smooth.
 Continue whisking constantly as the mixture heats up and once it reaches a slow boil continue whisking for 7 minutes.
-I would be remiss not to stress the importance of constant whisking at this point in the recipe.
-I have ruined more than a few batches of this caramel filling because I got a little lazy while I was whisking and let the caramel overcook on the bottom of the pot.
+Important: Stir constantly to avoid sticking and over cooking.
 If this happens, you'll start to see brown flecks appearing in the mixture as it boils and there's absolutely nothing you can do about this except throw the whole thing in the trash and start again (been there, done that!).

-After you've whisked the boiling caramel for 7 minutes, you'll notice it has darkened slightly and thickened a bit.
+- After you've whisked the boiling caramel for 7 minutes, you'll notice it has darkened slightly and thickened a bit.
+It should reach a temperature of 236 degrees Fahrenheit (or 113 degrees Celsius) to set properly.
 Pour it quickly and carefully over the shortbread base and smooth it out with a spatula, pushing it into the corners of the pan if you need to.
 It's okay if the shortbread base hasn't cooled completely at this point.
 If it's a touch warm that's fine, just make sure it's not straight from the oven when you add the caramel.

-Slice 24 bars and serve!
+- Slice into 24 bars and serve!
 Grab one while you can...they won't last long!